 From clean water to wildlife habitat to ecological diversity, the countless conservation benefits generated by private landowners extend far beyond property lines.
 For instance, stream restoration on private land can provide much-needed cold water and trout for downstream public waters.

-The idea that property rights can improve environmental quality originated at PERC nearly four decades ago, and there’s no better example than private land stewardship.
+The idea that property rights can improve environmental quality originated at PERC more than four decades ago, and there’s no better example than private land stewardship.
 Today, we continue to research ways that property rights and markets promote creative conservation and reward private landowners who conserve the public interest.